-The estimates in column 3 of Table 3 imply that getting one positive early life rainfall shock relative to a negative one, in a low child labor district, reduces dropout by 1 percentage point (30%).
+The estimates in column 3 of Table 3 imply that getting one positive early life rainfall shock relative to a negative one (a change in ELR of +2), in a low child labor district, reduces dropout by 1 percentage point (30%).
 Adding the enrollment effects over a child's life implies that total years of schooling increases by 0.14 years.
 In contrast, a positive rainfall shock instead of a negative one increases dropout by 0.64 percentage points (18%) in high child labor districts.
 Adding up the enrollment effects implies a reduction in years of education of 0.08.
+Shocks in this range are extremely common in the ASER sample: 28% of children have a $ELR{dta}$ measure of -1 in our sample, while 17% have a shock of +1.
+Indeed, even larger variation in $ELR{dta}$ affects a still substantial part of the sample; for nearly 15%, the absolute value of $ELR{dta}$ is greater than or equal to 2.
+Hence, moving from the 5th to 95th percentile of $ELR{dta}$ in a high child labor district would increase dropout by 1 percentage point (30%).

 To put these effect sizes into perspective, Duflo (2001) finds that receiving one more school per 1,000 children in a district in Indonesia increased male education by 0.12 years.
-Thus, the reduction in education in high child labor districts caused by a receiving positive early life rainfall shock instead of a negative one is on the order of two-thirds the effect of receiving another school in Indonesia.
+Thus, the reduction in education in high child labor districts caused by receiving a positive early life rainfall shock instead of a negative one is on the order of two-thirds the effect of receiving another school per 1,000 children in Indonesia.
 Altogether, these effects are economically meaningful but, unsurprisingly, not as substantial as those of a large-scale school construction program.
 Indeed, we would not expect a single year's rainfall in early childhood to have dramatic effects on a child's outcomes.
 However, by studying these shocks, we hope to not only identify an economically important shifter of human capital investment but also improve our understanding of households' human capital investment decision-making.